Chart Color Schemes

 Bourkelands features high concentrations of family households, with a higher-than-average median household size

-Family households compose 79.5% of all households, including 39.7% couples with children, 28.6% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 20.5%, with lone person households at 18.8% and group households comprising 1.7%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.5.
+Family households account for 79.5% of all households, including 39.7% couples with children, 28.6% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 20.5%, consisting of 18.8% lone person households and 1.7% group households.
+The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households